AtrauraBlockchain/NEMPay-Alpha/README.md

 Currently, the app is available for Android and iOS.

-NemPay is based on NanoWallet project, and wrapped with Ionic, a boilerplate to start building hybrid applications About Ionic Framework: https://ionicframework.com/
+NemPay is based on NanoWallet project, and wrapped with Ionic, a boilerplate to start building hybrid applications.

+About Ionic Framework:
+https://ionicframework.com/